SITDECG/ReSearchDecide-v1.0.0/README.md

 - Copy the `.env.example` file and rename it to the `.env`
   - `cp .env.example .env`
 - Add Firebase SDK configuration in the `.env` file
-- Start the project `npm run start` and open it in the desired platform
+- Start the project `npx expo start` and open it in the desired platform